valentintoma17/tsc-web-framework/README.md

 # tsc-web-framework
-Building a web framework.

-# Initial state start
-`npx parcel index.html`
+This is a prrject to practice ts and build a web framework from scratch.

+# How to use
+Complete the index.ts with the desired web view.
+`npm run start`